codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where do bees go to the bathroom?
-The BP station.
+What do you call a pig with three eyes?
+Piiig

 ## Daily Trivia

-What was the name of the first Bulgarian personal computer?
+Which company was established on April 1st, 1976 by Steve Jobs, Steve Wozniak and Ronald Wayne?
- 1. Pravetz 82
+ 1. Microsoft
- 2. Pravetz 8D
+ 2. Atari
- 3. IMKO-1
+ 3. Commodore
- 4. IZOT 1030
+ 4. Apple

 <details>
   <summary>Answer</summary>
-  IMKO-1
+  Apple
 </details>